vaseto/AuctionProject/README.md

 # AuctionProject
 The solution where the service lies.
 The service has access to the core classes and controllers which perform the business logic and contact the database.
-To run the other applications, the server should be started.
+To run the other applications (AuctionWebApplication), the server should be started.